Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Results and discussions

-From the refinement, it was found that the averaged structure of the NbSe$_2$ layers is nearly the same as that in pristine NbSe$_2$.
+From the refinement, it was found that the averaged structure of the NbSe$_2$ layers is nearly the same as that in pristine NbSe$_2$\cite{NbSe2_MEERSCHAUT20011721}.
 This would infer that the system still has two-dimensional character from the viewpoint of crystal structure.
 By looking at the local atomic coordinates near Cr atoms, we found that the Cr intercalation introduce slight displacements of Se and Nb atoms.
 As schematically illustrated in Fig. \ref{CrystStr}(b), the Se2 sites are slightly moved away from the nearest Cr site in both in-plane and out-of-plane directions.
 Accordingly, Nb2 positions shifted in-plane directions compensating the Se2-Nb2 distance.
 Finally, Se1 sites, which are surrounded by Nb2 sites, are slightly moved along the $c$ axis, because the in-plane positions of Se1 are fixed by the site symmetry.

-We note here that the nuclear reflections having odd numbers of $H$ and/or $K$ indices were clearly observed in the present experiment.
-The existence of these reflections indicates that the intercalated Cr atoms indeed consitute the $2a\times 2a$ structure despite the imperfect occupancy.
+We note here that the nuclear reflections having odd values of $H$ and/or $K$ indices were clearly observed in the present experiment.
+The odd values of $H$ and $K$ correspond to half-integers of $H$ and $K$ in NbSe$_2$, in which the $a^*$ and $b^*$ vectors are twice as long as those in the $x=1/4$ system.
+The existence of these reflections indicates that the intercalated Cr atoms indeed constitute the $2a\times 2b \times c$ structure despite the imperfect occupancy.
 We observed no additional nuclear superlattice peaks, suggesting that the vacancies of the Cr sites are randomly distributed in the sample.

+It should also be noted here that the pristine NbSe$_2$ exhibit a charge density wave (CDW) order with the modulation wavevector of $(1/3,0,0)$ at low temperatures\cite{NbSe2_CDW_JACS}.
+In the present measurements, we did not observe superlattice reflections indexed by this wavevector.
+One possible interpretation would be that the Cr intercalation suppressed the CDW.
+Another possibility would be that the present neutron measurements, which probe the distribution of the nuclei in the sample, does not have enough sensitivity to detect nuclear displacements induced by the possible CDW order.
+This point needs to be studied using other probes with high sensitivity to the electron distributions, specifically X-ray or electron diffraction measurements, in the future.